-Wide angle sector lights allow a navigator to see at a glance which sector he is in, relative to the light.
-They are used where a navigator doesn’t need to know precisely where he is, just which sector he is in.
-The Vega VSL-73 wide LED sector light is suitable for use where the smallest sector is greater than 3 degrees.
-It can be configured for multiple colours (red, white, green) and sector angles with a range up to 10Nm.
+Wide-angle sector lights allow a navigator to see at a glance which sector they are in relative to the light.
+They are used where a navigator does not need to know precisely where they are, just which sector they are in.

-There are situations where a pair of leading marks is impractical and costly.
-Precision sector lights allow a narrow channel to be defined by just one light.
-Hydrosphere recommends two lights for this type application.
+There are also situations where a pair of leading marks is impractical and costly.
+In this case, precision sector lights allow a narrow channel to be defined by just one light.

-For additional information please refer to the product and services section of this website, or contact Hydrosphere to discuss your requirements.
+For additional information, please contact Hydrosphere to discuss your requirements.